What is a Jumbo Loan?

 A Good Credit Score

 A good credit score is an indication of your reliability when it comes to paying back loans.
-Since a jumbo loan involves a larger loan amount, lenders will consider applicants with an excellent credit score.
+Since a these loans involve a larger loan amount, lenders will consider applicants with an excellent credit score.

 Low Debt-to-Income Ratio